 A close examination of all of the patentable subject-matter categories reveals a clear distinction.
 Virtually all of the restrictions, save two, have been in the nature of categorical rules.
-The two exceptions are the closely-related (indeed, for all practical purposes, identical) prohibitions on patenting "laws of nature" and "abstract ideas."
+The two exceptions are

+§ 2106 Patent Subject Matter Eligibility the closely-related (indeed, for all practical purposes, identical) prohibitions on patenting "laws of nature" and "abstract ideas."
 The laws of nature and abstract ideas prohibitions account for almost the entirety of patentable subject-matter case law, and the consequent uncertainty in the area.
 Section 101 thus contains a dichotomy: clear exclusionary rules that have almost never caused administrative difficulty or litigation; and a vague scope limiting standard that has caused tremendous difficulty and much litigation.

 At present, there are two clear subject-matter exclusions from patentability: nuclear weapons and human organisms.
-Federal statutes state that and that "Notwithstanding any other provision of law, no patent may issue on a claim directed to or encompassing a human organism."
 What policies do these exclusions express?